bbalozgur/feedbackly-frontend-app/README.md

 If you need feedback design in your web application, you can use this module.
 It is a module developed with React and typescript.
-Tailwindcs is used as style.
+Tailwindcss is used as style.

 ## npm install feedbacky-ty